 All Mercy services are open.
 See safe options for care and the latest COVID-19 vaccine information.

 Endoscopy is a common, minimally invasive procedure that uses thin, hollow tubes (endoscopes) to see inside your body.
 Mercy gastroenterologists use endoscopy to help diagnose and treat a variety of digestive disorders.
+Learn the answers to frequently asked questions about endoscopy procedures.

-The test usually takes 30 to 45 minutes.
+An endoscopy usually takes 30 to 45 minutes.
 Your Mercy gastroenterologist will check the inside of your esophagus, stomach and the first part of your small intestine (duodenum).

 Endoscopy is a painless outpatient procedure.
 You’ll receive a sedative through an IV in your arm or hand, which helps you feel relaxed and drowsy.
 You may not remember much about the actual test.